First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 It appears that additional checking is done on each occasion the code is run causing a slowdown

 I contacted Microsoft about this issue.
-A long serving member of the Access team confirmed my results and added further explanation as follows:
+A long serving member of the Access team, Shane Groff, confirmed my results and added further explanation as follows:

 I can reproduce the issue with the Macro setting causing a significant performance impact.